 • Very good: 740-799

-How Do I Check My Credit Score Without Paying
+How Do I Check My Credit Score for Free?

 • Ask your credit card company or lender.
 You might be able to view your credit score by logging into your account.
 If not, your creditor or lender can point you in the right direction to access your score.

-• Stop by a credit counselor.
-Often, credit counselors can help you scratch that “How can I get my credit score for free?” itch.
-So, to find one in your neck of the woods, you can visit the nonprofit National Foundation for Credit Counseling, or NFCC.
+• Ask a credit counselor.
+Often, credit counselors can help you scratch that “How can I check my credit score for free?” itch.
+To find one in your neck of the woods, you can visit the nonprofit National Foundation for Credit Counseling, or NFCC.

-However, when you apply for new credit, the lender or creditor will conduct what’s known as a hard inquiry.
-This can indeed impact your score.
-For every new hard inquiry, your credit score may drop five points.
 When a potential lender looks into your file, it indicates that you may plan to take on more debt.
 Hence, the score drops.
-If you have several hard inquiries back-to-back, your credit score may decrease more than a few points.
+If you have several hard inquiries back to back, your credit score may decrease more than a few points.
 Some hard inquiries that could affect your credit include:

 • Applying for a mortgage, auto loan, or personal loan